 He had admitted to “falling off the diet bandwagon” after his sciatica had struck (this is so easy to do!) and felt that he was gaining weight as a result.

-After some conversation, we noticed a pattern where his sciatica would always feel worse in the evenings, after a typical processed meal that was high in fat and sugars, and I suggested that maybe his diet was contributing to the pain that he was feeling.
+After our conversation, we noticed a pattern where his sciatica would always feel worse in the evenings, after a typical processed ready meal that was high in fat and sugars, and I suggested that maybe his diet was contributing to the pain that he was feeling.

 Sure enough, after making a few simple substitutions from bad foods to foods that help sciatica, he felt a significant improvement within a few weeks just from following this sciatica diet plan.